jerturowetz/notes/to-do-baby.md

 # Baby To-Do List

-- Buy baby bjorn
+- Find out if our 3 people can be seperate people
+- Hemorrhoid cream
 - Get some new games for pre-hospital (maybe go to store together)
-- Call Matthew & Kyla re baby
-- Hemorrhoid cream
-- Get the number for the birthing center (add to my binder)
-- Ask david for clinic location, deal with as necessary
+- Find a big-gulp cup with a straw
+- Order a sac magique and add to packing list
+- Need some machanism to store ice cubes & apply them (add this to packing list)
 - Call local CLSC and inquire about post-natal services & home care
-- Get up to date on baby cpr (schedule a class)
-- Cream for baby scratches?
 - Explore cheap air conditioning (portable unit, annoying windows?)
 - buy milk storage bags & learn how they work
+- Explore order-at-home groceries (provigo/metro/IGA delivery)
+- Buy baby bjorn
+- Call Matthew & Kyla re baby
+- Get up to date on baby cpr (schedule a class)
 - Learn about our pump
-- Figure out how to cancel a family doctor
-- Kate family doctor (call ST Marys clinic maybe)
 - borrow breastfeeding pillow from joanna
-- Explore order-at-home groceries (provigo/metro/IGA delivery)
-- Review (add to jeremy hospital binder):
-  - Massage positions
-  - Breastfeeding positions
-  - Stages of labor, their lengths and the types/durations of contractions
-  - Meds for after birth
-- Make an after hospital baby binder w/:
+- Make binders (Jeremy hospital, baby at home)
-  - poop sheets
-  - feeding log
-  - sleeping log
-  - notes on how many feeds is normal (8-12 feeds in a 24 hour period
 - Add nightly massage for wrist strengthentype/duration of contractions
-- Get a jeremy binder (add guide sheets, 811 reminder)
-- Find a big-gulp cup with a straw
-- Order a sac magique and add to packing list
 - Ask cathy re goceries
 - find someone to clean the house
-- Need some machanism to store ice cubes & apply them (add this to packing list)
-- how to get cbc radio on computer
 - Prep music selection
   - Hamilton
   - Rent